RakipInitiative/ModelRepository/README.md

 ## TODO
 * Gropin
   * look into 1 variable bugs:
-    * note of gropin 'notused' is made into a variable
+    * note of gropin 'notused' is made into a variable - FIXED
-    * one set of parameters dont need to turned into dataframe
+    * one set of parameters dont need to be turned into dataframe - FIXED
-    * general check of visualisation
+    * general check of visualisation - DONE
+  * objective & description fields fill in with info from Matthias - DONE
+  * coefficients should be hardcoded, not parameters of fsk! - DONE
+  * list of authors incomplete - FIXED
   * units:
-    * create database for units of variables: T in C, CO2 in g, a.s.o.
+    * create database for units of variables: T in C, CO2 in g, a.s.o. - created, but not filled with correct information, support needed!
-    * meta data needs to be adapted for each microorganism separately
+    * meta data needs to be adapted for each microorganism separately - open question
-  * implement kinetic model equations Panos sent
+  * implement kinetic model equations Panos sent - checked, and confirmed, not implemented yet
-  * look into new gropin update and note new models -> adaptations necessary?
-    * new count of models necessary, total nearly 1k
   * include into knime R2fskx workflow
     * Variables used for scales -> "scale_" as prefix and made const in metadata
     * Variables used for kinetic modelling (currently with suffix "_kinetic"): remove suffix and introduce as Parameter